gutomaia/pyNES/README.rst

 Mantras:
  - No more templating.
- - Less gaps between what you are wrinting and what the compiler is doing.
+ - Less gaps between what you are writing and what the compiler is doing.
  - Easier to extend

 Hi Level Functions are not templated anymore.
 However, th